yeikiu/vue3-md-blog/README.md

 > A fully functional blog made with Vue hosted on GitHub Pages.

-> Post by simply adding new markdowns to your repository, they´ll be inmediately accesible, **no re-build needed**.
+> Post by simply adding new markdowns to your repository, they´ll be inmediately accesible **no re-build needed**.

 ## Features: